dantasl/Basic-Data-Structure-I/list/README.md

 * `std::out_of_range`

-It appears when the program tries to access an element out of the vector's boundaries. e.g. Tried to `pop_back()` or `pop_front` element of an empty vector.
+It appears when the program tries to access an element that's not on the list. e.g. Tried to `pop_back()` or `pop_front` element of an empty list.
 In any of these cases, a message informing the user about the occurred problem will be displayed.

 ## License